For a language to be supported completely in Debian Installer and later in Debian GNU/Linux, one locale must exist for this language.

 collation information for the given language (one of the most complicated parts of locales);

 The writer of a locale must use the locale files format.
 The contents of this file must be in UTF-8.
 Translators shouldn't be afraid by this: this part may be handled by a i18n specialist in Debian, most often one of the Debian Installer i18n coordinators.
-The new translator(s) will only need to provide him/her the above informations when (s)he will need it.
+The new translator(s) will only need to provide him/her the above information when (s)he asks for it.

 If the language coordinator is aware of it, (s)he should provide the name of the most used locale(s) for this language.
 The Debian Installer i18n coordinators will check whether such locale already exists in Debian.

 If the new language has no locale, neither in Debian nor from other free sources, writing the new locale will need a lot of work and this step may become very long, especially if it has to be done by one of the Debian Installer i18n coordinators.